-Flood plumes and cyclones hit the Great Barrier Reef over the 2010-11 summer, causing a range of flow-on effects to the marine environment and adjacent coastal communities.
+Flood plumes and cyclones hit the Great Barrier Reef over the 2010–11 summer, causing flow-on effects to the marine environment and coastal communities.

-This information informed industry actions and management responses, and improved our understanding of extreme weather that is predicted to be more frequent under climate change.
+It also improved our understanding of extreme weather, which is predicted to occur more frequently under climate change.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.